Xaldersoul/Xaldersoul/README.md

 <h1 align="center">Hi 👋, I'm Benjamin!</h1>
 <h3 align="center">A Full stack developer from Argentina</h3>

+<h3 align="center">I am a lover of technology, video games and programming, with experience in teamwork styles such as SCRUM and full stack development using technologies such as JavaScript, React, PostgreSQL, Redux among others.</h3>

 - 🔭 I’m currently working on [DiceStarte](https://github.com/Cocofexe/DiceStarter)

 <h3 align="left">Languages and Tools:</h3>